BitBotFactory/MikaLendingBot/docs/configuration.rst

 Sleeptime
 ---------

-- ``sleeptimeactive`` is how long the bot will "rest" (in seconds) between running while the bot has lends waiting to be filled.
+- ``sleeptimeactive`` is how long the bot will "rest" (in seconds) between running while the bot has loan offers waiting to be filled.

     - Default value: 60 seconds
     - Allowed range: 1 to 3600 seconds